mohamedmagdy16/ITI-Graduation-Project/README.md

 3. Create VM to access Kuberenetes Cluster and act as jenkins slave

-# Command to provision the infrastructure on GCP
+# Commands to provision the infrastructure on GCP
 ```bash
 # initialize terraform
 terraform init